-$C_0$ = the call option price $S_0$ = the purchase price N(d) = the probability that a random draw from a standard normal distribution will be less than the value d; X = the exercise price e = the base of the natural log function (2.71828) r = the riskless rate of return $\sigma$ = the standard deviation of the log of gross portfolio returns T = the length of the option, or the time until maturity where P equals the put option price, and PV(X) equals the present value of the exercise price.
+C_0 = the call option price

+S_0 = the purchase price

+N(d) = the probability that a random draw from a standard normal distribution will be less than the value d e = the base of the natural log function (2.71828)

+X = the exercise price

+r = the riskless rate of return

+σ = the standard deviation of the log of gross portfolio returns

+T = the length of the option, or the time until maturity

+Then, the put-call parity relationship implies that the put option price is equal to where P equals the put option price, and PV(X) equals the present value of the exercise price.
 It is worth noting that the expected return on the asset plays no role in the formula: the option price is derived solely from the volatility of the asset and the riskless return.
 A more detailed discussion can be found in Ingersoll (1987).